 Trail Advisory Council

 The advisory council for the Captain John Smith Chesapeake National Historic Trail, initially appointed by the Secretary of the Interior in 2008, consists of representatives of federal and state agencies and Bay-related organizations.
 The council consults with the Secretary on matters relating to the trail and assists the National Park Service in planning, identifying significant trail resources, and other matters.
-For information on the Trail Advisory Council, see the Frequently Asked Questions page on the trail's website.
+For information on the Trail Advisory Council, click here.

 Wide public participation is essential throughout the trail planning process.
 Input from the public helps guide the National Park Service in finding the best methods to manage, interpret, and access the trail.
 Through workshops, consultations, and the public comment process, the National Park Service asks the public to help shape the framework for long-term management and use of the trail.
 Throughout the comprehensive management planning process the public was informed and invited to comment through the National Park Service Planning, Environment and Public Comment (PEPC)website.